usnistgov/dioptra/docs/source/explanation/components/artifacts-explanation.rst

 entrypoint parameter or task output can be.
 The artifact is loaded into memory at the start of the job execution and then is available for any tasks that reference it.

+To use an artifact as an entrypoint input parameter, the types from the deserialize method must match up with the type from the artifact input parameter.
+You will not be able to select an artifact for the job if these types don't align.

 Artifact Tasks
 --------------